The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 This article contains the following information:

-Click on any of the above links to jump to a specific topic, or continue reading to learn all about the North Shore’s newest and most exciting event.
+Click on any of the above links to jump to a specific topic, or continue reading to learn all about the Shipyards Festival.

 Shipyards Festival & Street Party